Allergies

 Cause & solution

-Chinese medicine offers a good therapeutic approach through acupuncture, herbal recipes and dietary advice.
+Chinese medicine offers a good therapeutic approach through acupuncture, herbal recipes and nutritional advice.

 Indigestion and flatulence